machingclee/machingclee.github.io/static/media/015-tiemetable-system.5ca35369.md

 There are always tradeoff for which no option is absolutely correct, we need to strike the balance between code maintainability and methodology.

-If we insist on DDD, then we need to adjust all domain behaviour and add the corresponding validation logic.
-Doesn't it sound quite simular to the CSR architecture?
-We lose the advantage of DDD being intrinsically an event-driven design.

 ###### Policies for Domain Invariance, but isn't rollback also a side effect?

-For code maintainability, now we extend the usage of domain events, they are not just for side-effect, but also for invariances.
+Instead of adding additional logic in domain behaviours to avoid breaking the invariance (making a class start later than the expiry date), let's extend the usage of policies beyond side-effect, they are also now for invariances.

-But wait, isn't rollbacking also a side effect?
+But wait, isn't rollbacking to previous state also a side effect?
 This justifies our choice of maintaining invariances within policies!

-Now we skim through the candidates of ***events*** that can possibly break the invariance (changing the time of a class), then we add a new policy and arrows:
+Now we skim through the candidates of ***events*** that can possibly break the invariance (changing the time of a class), they are respectively:

+- `ClassCreatedEvent`

+- `ClassMovedEvent`
+- `ClassDuplicatedEvent`
+- `ClassExtendedEvent`
+- `StudentPackageUpdatedEvent`

+Then we add a new policy and arrows for record:

 ![](/assets/img/2025-09-10-04-55-02.png)

-From coding point of view we get:
+After the strategic design, we are already to start coding:

 [![](/assets/img/2025-09-10-05-00-20.png)](/assets/img/2025-09-10-05-00-20.png)

-For a video demostration on the the workflow of UI application being blocked by invariance:

 ###### Video Demonstration

+Here is a video demostration on the the workflow of UI application being blocked by invariance:

 <iframe width="560" height="315" style="margin-top:10px" src="https://www.youtube.com/embed/zcjYaH0jTBo?si=X4rNS9qJKVSC_pey" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>